thinktandem/thinktandem.io/src/content/articles/drupal46-vuepress.md

 Taking on this project allowed me to learn new things like custom Lando setups, writing a Symfony Console command, and becoming better at VuePress.
 I also learned more about Netlify and its advantages and disadvantages.
 The only big disadvantage I saw with Netlify was this site had too much traffic to qualify for the free plan which was a big bummer to me.
 The site generates about 150 GBs / month in bandwidth from their CDN.
 The site is heavily cached via [Netlify caching file](https://www.netlify.com/blog/2017/02/23/better-living-through-caching/), but it still gets hundreds of thousands of pageviews a month.
 However, with the bandwidth overages, it is only $20 / month.
 Which is pretty low cost considering what they were paying to keep the site going.
 Other than that, Netlify is amazing and I recommend it to anyone creating a static site setup.

 Here at Tandem we have migrated all types of sites to various platforms.
-If you are looking to migrate your legacy site to archive it, [Contact Us](https://thinktandem.io/contact/) today to see what it would take.
+If you are looking to migrate your legacy site to archive it, fill out the form below and we can talk to see what it would take.